GitbookIO/api-guide/README.md

 We're always happy to help out with your plugins, applications or any other questions you might have.
 You can ask a question or signal an issue on the following contact form at [gitbook.com/contact](https://www.gitbook.com/contact).

+You can also leave comments in the documentation itself :)

 ### Contribute to this documentation

 You can contribute to improve this documentation on [GitHub](https://github.com/GitbookIO/api-guide) by signaling issues or proposing changes.